Yemenite step

-The Yemenite step is a dance step widely practiced by Yemeni Muslim men and Yemeni Jewish men and women.
+The Yemenite step (Tza’ad Temani) is a dance step widely practiced by Yemenite Jewish men and women.
 It originates from the dancing of Yemenite Jews.

 Description

 Yemenite step (tza'ad Temani) is a popular dance performed Jews during weddings and other Jewish occasions.
 The basic Tza'ad Temani step provides a swaying movement that changes the dancer's direction of motion, although the dancer may face forward throughout the step.
 It is usually a sideways movement, but may be done moving backward and forward (or vice versa).
 It consists of three steps, with a short pause on the final step for a "quick, quick, slow" tempo.

 The most common variations are known as a right Temani (or Yemenite right), and left Temani (or Yemenite left).
 (The alternate form of each name—placing the adjective after the noun—is due to a common preference among dance teachers to emphasize the name of the step rather than its direction.)
 Each of these names specifies both the direction of the first movement, and the foot on which the movement begins (and ends).

 The following description of the right Yemenite step explains the footwork and direction of movement: